jhudsl/GDSCN_Book_swirl/instructor_setup_AnVIL.Rmd

 In order for your students to be able to compute on AnVIL, you must first:

 1. **Set up Billing** to fund your students' activities.
     a.
-[Set up a Google Account](https://jhudatascience.org/AnVIL_Book_Instructor_Guide/creating-an-instructor-account.html) - AnVIL is powered by Google Cloud behind the scenes.
+[Set up a Google Account](https://jhudatascience.org/AnVIL_Book_Instructor_Guide/creating-an-instructor-account.html) - You need a Google account to access AnVIL
     b.
 (Some users) [Set up Google Billing Account]() - This is how Google charges you for your students' activities.
-Depending on how you are being funded, this may be taken care of for you.
-If your funding is being managed by a third party (e.g. through a funding mechanism such as [STRIDES](https://datascience.nih.gov/strides), or through your institution), contact them to determine whether you need to do any Billing administration through Google.
+        - Depending on how you are being funded, this may be taken care of for you.
+If your funding is being managed by a third party (e.g. through a funding mechanism such as [STRIDES](https://datascience.nih.gov/strides), or through your institution), contact them to determine whether you need to do any billing administration through Google.
     c.
 [Create Terra Billing Project(s)]() - This is how you manage students and give them permission to compute on AnVIL.
 3. **Collect usernames**:  You will need to know the usernames that your students will be using to access AnVIL.
 4. **Set up Groups**: [Creating Terra "Groups"]() makes it much easier manage your students and TAs/co-instructors on AnVIL.